 The towel features a simple loop on one corner which allows it to hang on a hook or a cabinet knob in a kitchen.
 You can also fold it to hang it over the handle of a kitchen appliance.

-Even those these towels are sewn from Christmas fabrics, you can use this tutorial all year long!
+Even though these towels are sewn from Christmas fabrics, you can use this tutorial all year!
 Just swap out the fabrics for other holidays or seasons.

 Binding the Edges